 To that end An Early Meal, by Daniel Serra and Hanna Tunberg, is a triumph.
 It is a triumph of a book in the fields of both culinary history and world foods that rips the shroud of mystery off Viking cuisine.
 It is also theonly book available with recipes that even approach authentic Viking Age dishes.

-Using a marriage of, historical text and culinary know-how, Serra and Tunberg provide descriptions about what the Vikings might have eaten and how it was probably prepared and served.
+Using a marriage of experimental archaeology, historical text interpretation and culinary know-how, Serra and Tunberg provide descriptions about what the Vikings might have eaten and how it was probably prepared and served.
 They also creatively (and deliciously) knit this evidence-based information into recipes in the second part of the book.

 An Early Meal: A Viking Age Cookbook and Culinary Odyssey